reportmill/SnapKit/ReadMe.md

 Now here's the thing that really hurt Swing: There was no standard convention for the basics of UI: Create, Init, Reset, Respond.

-This resulted in confusing controller code where UI controls often had code doing all four functions in the same place.
+This resulted in confusing controller code, with UI controls often having code for all four functions in the same place.
 This is initially simple and attractive, but falls apart when dozens of inter-dependent controls are present and order-dependent updates are necessary.